 The size of the target company and whether you are using SBA or bank financing will decide on the complexity of the business valuation report you need.
 Larger businesses with complicated financing and deal structure need a more robust valuation done with fraud and other due diligence.
 Here is a Due Diligence checklist our sister company, Bankers Factoring, uses.

-Question #6: I just want to know a ballpark value of my company every few years
+Question #6: I want to know the ballpark value of my company every few years

 You also may want to issue key employees’ phantom stock or have a buy-sell agreement that has not been triggered, but you still need to know the company’s worth.

 Valuation Cost $1,700-$4,100